AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

 defaults are still hardcoded in the procedures or function.
 This means, any changes on table column defaults or types will need some extra round trip of adjusting the functions and procedures.
 For probably easier finding of impacted functions and procedures, the doc section contains a literal part with Dependency «table name», e.g.

     * @literal Dependency usim_basedata column types and defaults.

+# Init the USim model
+Be careful about using the default values.
+Those are meant for a very big simulation and need a properly configured PostGres instance with enough processors, memory and fast disc access.
+Space consumption will be measured in TB rather than GB.

+    -- use bda_new_sim to create a new simulation, e.g.
+    CALL bda_new_sim('My simulation', 42::smallint, 99999::numeric, 0.00001::numeric);

+# Almost timeless design
+Whenever possible the design is extend for being able to deal with faster systems.
+Therefore exists some special application managed sequences, which can also be temporary.
+Only reason for this is, to ensure that concurrent creations with the same timestamp are manageable in sense of uniqueness.

+Limitations are avoided, whereever possible.
+Design should be still usable if integers get bigger or dates get higher as expected nowadays.